AdaCore/spark2014/lrm/source/introduction.rst

 Static Checking
 ---------------

+**Need to add rationale for this section, as per comment REQ-CC50.**

 The static checking needed to determine whether a |SPARK|
 program is suitable for execution is performed in three separate